Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2019-08-08-Hacking-my-router-settings.md

 It's just a simple plaintext cookie 🍪 with the username and password base64 encoded (because of UTF-8 characters support).

-That should be simple, I only have to sniff the wifi packet containing the cookie, But it turned out it's not that simple, but still easy, I need to capture the connection handshake so I could decrypt the wifi frames.
+That should be simple, I only have to sniff the wifi packet containing the cookie.

+But no, it turned out it's not that simple, but still easy, I need to capture the connection handshake so I could decrypt the wifi "frames" (the wifi data being sent in air).

 ## Sniffing the authorization cookie